 They have a disproportionately large beak that’s also strong and heavy.

 All blue-headed macaws are vivid green throughout the body with a blue head, and their flight feathers and primary coverts are also blue.
 Blue-headed macaws are among the rarer species.

 Yellow-collared macaws are the second smallest macaw species, measuring 15 inches and weighing 250 to 280 g.
 Almost half of their length is made up of their tail feathers.

 While they’re a little weightier than blue-headed macaws, they’re one of the lightest macaws.

 As the name suggests, yellow-collared macaws are mostly bright green, with a thin yellow band around the neck.
 They’re similar in appearance to military macaws.

 Yellow-collared macaws are active birds with lots of energy, so they’ll need a large cage.

 According to the American Federation of Aviculture, Hahn’s macaws are the world’s smallest macaw parrot.
 Hahn’s macaws are also known as the red-shouldered macaw because of the red feathers on their shoulder and the mini macaw due to their tiny size.

-Also, don’t be fooled by their stature – their beaks are powerful and can bite through flimsy cage bars with ease.
+Also, don’t be fooled by their stature – their beaks are powerful and can bite through weak bars.

-While they’re super small, they’re noisy and scream whenever they’re frightened.
-Again, they’re not suited to homes with neighbors too close.
-Despite their size, Hahn’s macaws have tones of personality and entertain their owners for hours.
+Although small, they scream when frightened.
+Again, they’re not suited to homes with close neighbors.
+Despite their size, Hahn’s macaws are fun birds that can entertain their owners for hours.